Maple Sourcing Ltd.

 Solution:

-- Hire Bilingual Staff or Agents: Employ staff or hire sourcing agents who are fluent in both English and Chinese to facilitate clear communication.
+- Hire Bilingual Staff or Agents: Employ staff or hire buying agents in China who are fluent in both English and Chinese to facilitate clear communication.

 - Clear and Concise Communication: Use simple language and confirm understanding through clear instructions and follow-ups.